medic/cht-interoperability/README.md

     ![](./docs/images/transaction-log-encounter.png)
    1. If your callback URL test service was set up correctly, you should receive a notification from the mediator.

 An API test collection that can be used with Postman or similar tools can be found under `/docs/local-test`.
-This collection allows testing the LTFU flow whiel running the instances locally.
+This collection allows testing the LTFU flow while running the instances locally.

 ### Shutdown the servers
 - To shut-down the containers run `./startup.sh down` to stop the instances.